mmoomocow/csharp-quiz/README.md

 * Making the questions are relevant to our training
 * Fulfilling the purpose of the program

-I have done this by:

-* Using language that is simple and appropriate, [Example here](https://github.com/mmoomocow/csharp-quiz/commit/7ec36bb8d1ad7cfcb5634f41c338924c52e6336a)
-* Creating questions that are relevant to the purpose of the training
-  * There are 3 question types, First aid, patient vital signs and St John history.
-The first aid and vital signs are relevant for our first aid tests, and the St John history questions are relevant to the written test
-* Following the purpose of the program

 ### Usability

 The usability implications of my program include